fommil/fpmortals/manuscript/main-text.md

 concepts that are useful in functional programming, so we won't discuss them any further.

-A> Many developers are surprised that when they start a `Future` in a A> `for` comprehension, their calculations do not run in parallel:
+A> Many developers are surprised when they start `Future` calculations in A> a `for` comprehension, they do not run in parallel:
 A>
 A> {lang="text"}
 A> ~~~~~~~~